 Bioflux is an advanced, integrated ECG device and software solution for the MCT market.
 The Bioflux device is comprised of a wet electrode and worn either on a lanyard around the neck or on a belt clip around the waist.
 The Bioflux ECG reporting software will allow doctors and labs to view a patient's ECG data for monitoring and diagnostic purposes.
-Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and require 510(k) clearance, which has been obtained with respect to the software.
+Both the device and software are in accordance with MCT billing code standards, compliant with arrhythmia devices and alarms as defined by the FDA, and will require 510(k) clearance.